camalot/mkdocs-test/docs/index.md

 where, in this case, the standard server port 25565, will be exposed on your host machine.

+!!! note

-> If you plan on running a server for a longer amount of time it is highly recommended using a management layer such as [Docker Compose](#using-docker-compose) or [Kubernetes](#deployment-templates-and-examples) to allow for incremental reconfiguration and image upgrades.
+    If you plan on running a server for a longer amount of time it is highly recommended using a management layer such as [Docker Compose](#using-docker-compose) or [Kubernetes](#deployment-templates-and-examples) to allow for incremental reconfiguration and image upgrades.

+!!! info

-> Be sure to always include `-e EULA=TRUE` in your commands and container definitions, as Mojang/Microsoft requires EULA acceptance.
+    Be sure to always include `-e EULA=TRUE` in your commands and container definitions, as Mojang/Microsoft requires EULA acceptance.

+!!! warning

-> **DO NOT** port forward RCON on 25575 without first setting `RCON_PASSWORD` to a secure value.
+    **DO NOT** port forward RCON on 25575 without first setting `RCON_PASSWORD` to a secure value.
 It is highly recommended to only use RCON within the container, such as with `rcon-cli`.

 By default, the container will download the latest version of the "vanilla" [Minecraft: Java Edition server](https://www.minecraft.net/en-us/download/server) provided by Mojang.
-The [`VERSION`](#versions) and the [`TYPE`](#server-types) can be configured to create many variations of desired Minecraft server.
+The [`VERSION`](java/versions/minecraft) and the [`TYPE`](java/server-types) can be configured to create many variations of desired Minecraft server.